olcf/foundational_hpc_skills/intro_to_c/README.md

 f_array_dyn[3] = 0.750000
 f_array_dyn[4] = 1.000000
 ```

+### Pause for Exercises
+- Compile and run code in 07_memory_allocation.
+Relate the code to the topic you learned above.
+- Complete the exercise in 08_exercises/04_allocation by filling out the TODO sections.

 ### <a name="exercises"></a>8.
 Exercises and Resources
 <ins>Exercises that go with these slides (as well as some examples to work through)</ins>: